bmealhouse/ansible/README.md

 2. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html):

    1. Run the following command to add Python 3 to your $PATH: `export PATH="$HOME/Library/Python/3.8/bin:/opt/homebrew/bin:$PATH"`
-   2. Upgrade Pip: `sudo pip3 install --upgrade pip`
+   2. Upgrade Pip: `pip3 install --upgrade pip`
-   3. Install Ansible: `pip3 install ansible`
+   3. Install Ansible: `pip3 install ansible yamllint ansible-lint`

-3. Clone or download this repository to your mac.
+3. Download this repository to your mac.
 4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-5. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
-Enter your macOS account password when prompted for the 'BECOME' password.
+5. Run `ansible-playbook main.yml --ask-vault-password` inside this directory.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.